PART 2 - UNRAVELING THE TRAUMA

 It’s complicated.

-But, what about the not so obvious, the subtle, seemingly not too harmful, and even sometimes hidden kinds of “religious trauma?”
+But what about the not-so-obvious, the subtle, seemingly not-too-harmful, and even sometimes hidden kinds of “religious trauma?”
 The kind we don’t talk about and that goes unresolved for years, decades, and even lifetimes.
-Or the kind that is experienced behind closed doors in good “Christian” homes.
+Or the type experienced behind closed doors in good “Christian” homes.

 LET’S DEVELOP THESE THOUGHTS BY ASKING SOME QUESTIONS.